SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 # Quick Start

- - Start from the function main to add directory and choose to turnon/off the automatic model tuning.
+ - Start from the function main to add a directory and choose to turn on/off the automatic model tuning.

 ```
 if __name__ == "__main__":